Egg Color: Dark Brown Egg- Medium Size

-The majority of our flock is Black Copper Marans, but we do have a pen of Blue Copper Marans, with a chance of Splash Copper Marans.
+Most of our flock is Black Copper Marans, but we have a pen of Blue Copper Marans with a chance of Splash Copper Marans (historically, these are just as dark).
 We mark our eggs to alert you to the pen they came from and indicate whether they are Black, Blue, or possibly Splash Copper Marans.

 Wooh—we love these dark egg layers—they have become an obsession!
 I have been working on my flock for over five years.
 It has been a love/hate relationship because of the time and effort I have put into my breeding program.
 These beautiful creatures have been a balancing act to maintain color and the breed Standard of Perfection approved by APA.
 We have over six separate coops working on different traits and features.

-**Please understand that Maran's egg coloration fades throughout the laying season.
+**Please understand that Marans egg coloration fades throughout the laying season.
 They tend to be the lightest right before molt and the end of the season.
 They can start extremely dark and lighten as they lay.
 There is a photo showing one hen's eggs throughout the laying cycle as an example-- you could get eggs at any stage of laying. ** New Layers can take up to a month to develop their dark colorations.
-As a hen age, she may also lose her beautiful copper coloration around her neck **
+As a hen age, she may also lose her beautiful copper coloration around her neck ** Also- please realize that as hen ages her ability to produce those super dark eggs decreases--- but she still carries that dark egg genetics.

 Marans are still considered a newer breed in the United States.
 Even in my 5+ years of working with them, it is and continues to be a work in progress.
 We had a ton of ugly ducklings—that means I grew out a lot of roosters and hens-- and selected the best moving forward.
 It has been a lot of work.